apache/spark/docs/mllib-decision-tree.md

 **Categorical features**

 For a categorical feature with `$M$` possible values (categories), one could come up with `$2^{M-1}-1$` split candidates.
-For binary classification and regression, we can reduce the number of split candidates to `$M-1$` by ordering the categorical feature values by the proportion of labels falling in one of the two classes (see Section 9.2.4 in
-[Elements of Statistical Machine Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/) for details).
+For binary (0/1) classification and regression, we can reduce the number of split candidates to `$M-1$` by ordering the categorical feature values by the average label.
+(See Section 9.2.4 in [Elements of Statistical Machine Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/) for details.)
 For example, for a binary classification problem with one categorical feature with three categories A, B and C whose corresponding proportions of label 1 are 0.2, 0.6 and 0.4, the categorical features are ordered as A, C, B. The two split candidates are A \| C, B and A , C \| B where \| denotes the split.